This set of Optical Communications Questions and Answers for Freshers focuses on “Material Absorption & Fiber Bend Losses In Silicon Glass Fibers”.

 d) Causes of transfer of optical power

-Explanation: Material absorption is a loss mechanism which results in dissipation of transmitted optical power as heat in a waveguide.
-It can be caused by impurities or interaction with other components of core.
+Explanation: Material absorption is a loss mechanism that results in dissipation of transmitted optical power as heat in a waveguide.
+It can be caused by impurities or interaction with other components of the core.

 2. How many mechanisms are there which causes absorption?